Debbierise001/DSA-Project-Documentation-1/README.md

 - Limited data on user demographics or actual sales volume

 ### Reference
-- Dataset provided by my training program for practice purposes
+- Dataset provided by my training program
 - Analysis done using Microsoft Excel
 - Formulas and methods based on what I learned during the course
-- Project created for learning and portfolio use only